 Notice of security breaches

 Buddy takes all measures reasonably necessary to protect Personal Information from unauthorized access, alteration, or destruction, maintain data accuracy, and help ensure the appropriate use of Personal Information.
 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
-We are committed to announcing any security breaches within 72 hours after we notice this kind of issue.
+We are committed to announcing any security breaches immediately after we notice this kind of issue.

 Privacy by design